Understanding SegWit, SegWit2x, and the Lightning Network

 Understanding the naming of SegWit, SegWit2x, and LN: The name SegWit is short for Segregated Witness.
 It has this odd name because it splits transactions into two segments, removing the unlocking signature (“witness” data) from the original portion and appending it as a separate structure at the end.
 The change is intended to solve a blockchain size limitation problem that reduces Bitcoin transaction speed.
 With that in mind, SegWit2x addresses the same issue by proposing 2mb blocks (hence the 2x part) and the Lightening Network (LN) seeks to solve this by allowing participants to transfer money to each other without having to make all their transactions public on the blockchain (… which would make transactions “lightening fast”).

-TIP: Segwit, Segwit2x, Bitcoin Cash, and Bitcoin Gold are all different hard forks in Bitcoin that happened or are happening in 2017.
+TIP: Segwit, Segwit2x, Bitcoin Cash, and Bitcoin Gold are all different hard forks in Bitcoin that happened in 2017.
 The Segwits change the blockchain (and technically create new coins, but if everyone updates then only one coin is left).
 Cash and Gold created new coins on purpose with the intention of those coins staying around competing with Bitcoin as unique coins (Bitcoin doesn’t upgrade to embrace these coins, they fork off on their own and don’t look back).
 In other words, these are two different types of hard forks in terms of intention.
 The Segwits try to “fix” or “improve” Bitcoin’s network, Cash and Gold fork off and do their own thing as unique coins.
 Learn more about forks.